 Troubleshoot your data feed

 At times, you may need help troubleshooting your feed.
 Our goal is to provide answers to specific problems that you might encounter when using feeds and Google Merchant Center.
-If your account has been disapproved and your feeds seem to be correct, please ensure you did not accidentally violate our policies.
-Below are some common problems and resolutions.
+If your account has been disapproved and your feeds seem to be correct, please view consolidated issue reporting for the Shopping product data across your account, feeds, and items in the Diagnostics tab.Feed Creation Issues

-Please note, when editing your data feed registration options we recommend you leave "autodetect" as the selected option unless a specific problem needs to be addressed.
+Please note, when editing your data feed settings we recommend you leave "autodetect" as the selected option unless a specific problem needs to be addressed.

 - Text or Tab Delimited

-- If you are using previously formatted text (anything with line breaks or quotations), quoted attributes are useful and may solve your problem.
-Learn how to use them and how to turn them on.
+- If you are using previously formatted text (anything with line breaks or quotations), make sure your feed has quoted attributes turned on.

 - Make sure that your columns (tabs) with the required attributes correctly match all the items; oftentimes there will be either an extra tab or a missing tab.